CreativeAlloy/eleventy-netlify-boilerplate/posts/2026-05-01-critical-thinking-fundamentals-conditional-reasoning.md

 2. **Minor Premise:** Julian is eligible to serve in the IDF ($P$ is true).
 3. **Conclusion:** Therefore, Julian is mentally stable ($Q$ is true).

-Let us explore the Fallacy of Affirming the Antecedent in this particular case.
+Let us explore the Fallacy of Denying the Antecedent in this particular case.
 An invalid argument would look like this:
 1. **Major Premise:** If Julian is eligible to serve in the IDF ($P$), then he must be mentally stable ($Q$).
 2. **Minor Premise:** Julian is not eligible to serve in the IDF ($P$ is false).
 3. **Conclusion:** Therefore, Julian is mentally unstable ($Q$ is false).